Zaehiel/next-avatars/README.md

 # MongoDB

-Create MongoDB account and add a `.env` file which contains databse setup credentials.
+Create MongoDB account and add a `.env`, to the root folder, file which contains databse setup credentials.

 ```bash
 MONGODB_URI=